software-mansion-labs/expo-brownfield-target/README.md

 #### `build-ios`

-Builds the iOS frameworks, packages them as a single XCFramework places it in a single directory along with `hermes.xcframework` copied from Pods
+Builds the iOS frameworks, packages them as a single XCFramework and places it in a single directory along with `hermes.xcframework` copied from Pods

 ```
 npx expo-brownfield-target build-ios [options]